vdaburon/har-convertor-jmeter-plugin/README.md

 An article about motivations to create this tool: https://dzone.com/articles/convert-a-har-file-to-jmeter-script

+Since version 7.0, **Websocket** is manage with samplers from the plugin "WebSocket Samplers by Peter Doornbosch".

 ## GUI interface in the JMeter Tools Menu
 This tool is present in the Menu Tools > vdn@github - HAR Convertor Tool